 Hubspot can also revolutionise your sales processes, saving you and your team time and effort with things like email tracking and lead analysis.
 It’s also really easy to use.

 As part of its offering, Hubspot has made available eight free marketing budget templates, including a master template, as well as product-specific templates.

 Trust us: if you’re not using Hubspot to automate and organise your sales and customer service, you’re missing out on some truly time-saving software.
 Check out their free budgeting templates, and take a look at how else you could use this helpful tool.

 Capterra is the web’s leading software review site, helping countless startups and established businesses understand their software needs and match these needs with the best products.

-With reviews from over 725,000 vetted software users, Capterra is a great place to get the lowdown on any software product you or your team might be interested in.
+With over 2 million verified reviews, Capterra is a great place to get the lowdown on any software product you or your team might be interested in.

 Whether you’re after software to help with accounting, online collaboration, project management, production, or anything, really, Capterra’s top 20 reports can help you figure out where to begin.

 Capterra also lists over 30,000 new reviews of software products each month, helping their assessments to stay up to date with new products and versions.

 Helpfully, Capterra offers a free marketing budget template to help businesses make the year as pain-free as possible.
 The template is from 2019, but it's still relevant and applies to 2024 marketing expenses and beyond.
 Check it out, and then take a look at Capterra’s other great resources.

 Branding itself as “mission control for marketing teams”, Coschedule is an all-in-one platform for planning and executing marketing campaigns.